ViralSeq/viral_seq/README.md

 ## Updates

-### Version 1.2.4-06232021

-  1. Fixed a bug in the `tcs` pipeline related to the error message file.

-### Version 1.2.3-06042021
+### Version 1.2.5-06232021

-  1. Add error rescue and report in the `tcs` pipeline. error messages are stored in the .tcs_error file. `tcs` pipeline updated to v2.3.3.
+  1. Add error rescue and report in the `tcs` pipeline. error messages are stored in the .tcs_error file. `tcs` pipeline updated to v2.3.4.
+  2. Use simple majority for the consensus cut-off in the default setting of the `tcs -dr` pipeline.

 ### Version 1.2.2-05272021